1. Purpose and Goals of the AKA Convention:

 4. Registration Fees and Discounts:

 The costs of the convention are covered by the convention participants.
 These costs include room rentals, field permits, sound-systems, printing and postage, and management fees for the convention administrator.
-Many of these fees are a flat rate and do not vary with the number of participants.
+Many of these fees are flat rate and do not vary with the number of participants.
 The registration fee structure is set to reflect this high fixed cost of organizing an event such as the convention.

 4.1 – A la cart registration is offered for the banquets only.

 4.2 – Attendees are encouraged to participate in the entire convention.
 However, the AKA recognizes that not all members are able to attend for an entire week and will offer a Day Pass.
 This option allows for participation in a single day’s activities and events.
 The fee for a Day Pass shall be suggested by the Convention Committee and approved by the AKA BOD.
-Banquet meals are not included as part of a Day Pass, although Day Pass registrants wishing to attend a banquet may purchase a banquet tickets separately.
+Banquet meals are not included as part of a Day Pass, although Day Pass registrants wishing to attend a banquet may purchase banquet tickets separately.
 Day Pass registrants are not eligible for Grand National Competitions.

 4.3 – The AKA welcomes children to attend the convention.
-A 20% discount on registration will be provided to members under the age of 12, including those who register for in order to enter competition.
+A 20% discount on registration will be provided to members under the age of 12, including those who register in order to enter the competition.

 4.4 – The convention budget and fee structure is based on utilizing participants as volunteers to fulfill various convention tasks.
-For this reason, compensation or discounts on registration fees or on membership fees will not be provided to participants in return for their voluntary contributions to the convention.
-The association does realize that some of the required tasks take more time or effort, and the association recognizes those participants involvement.
+For this reason, compensation or discounts on registration fees or membership fees will not be provided to participants in return for their voluntary contributions to the convention.
+The association does realize that some of the required tasks take more time or effort, and the association recognizes those participants’ involvement.

 4.5 – The AKA is a non-profit association.
 As a special incentive to attend, overseas guests who face additional expenses will receive a 10 percent (10%) discount towards registration fees.
 This discount does not apply to registrants from North America.